ojwb/survex/doc/compass.rst

 - Survex's "duplicate" leg flag is mapped to Compass shot flag ``L``.
 Since Survex 1.4.10.

-- The Datum and UTM zone information is not currently set in exported PLT files.
+- The Datum and UTM zone information is set if the Survex data has a coordinate system set which is expressed as an ``EPSG:nnnn`` code which corresponds to a UTM zone in a datum supported by Compass, or a PROJ4 string which matches those which Survex generates when processing Compass and Walls data which specifies a NAD27 or NAD83 UTM zone which doesn't have an EPSG code.
+Since Survex 1.4.18.